Don’t you hate cooking a meal and feeling like you are throwing too much of it away? Cut down food waste with a few simple changes.

 How to cut down food waste with kids

-One way you can cut down on food waste with your kids is serve your meals family style.
+One way you can cut down food waste with your kids is to serve your meals family-style.
 Place serving dishes on the table and allow kids to fill their plates with how much of what they want.
 They will tend to choose what they want to eat.

 Don’t shame or cajole kids or make them feel guilty for not eating everything on their plate.
 I know it’s hard to do this when you were raised that way.
 Eat everything on your plate because there are starving children in Africa.
 How many of those kinds of statements have you heard?

 The truth is a happy plate does not lead to healthy thinking about food.
 Kids who are made to eat all the food on their plates tend to end up with eating disorders.
 Many kids who don’t eat enough do so because they are constantly nagged to eat.
 It makes them nervous and uncomfortable and they don’t feel like eating anymore.

 I like to offer kids a variety of side dishes.
 In childcare, we are required to serve two fruits, two vegetables, or one of each.
 I tend to put several choices, usually 3-4 on the table and ask the kids what two they want on their plates.
 They tend to waste a lot less food this way.

 I still just make one main dish, but I might roast some broccoli and then have carrot sticks and apple slices as well.
 Kids can choose two of the three.
 They feel in control and more comfortable this way too.

 Cut down food waste by knowing your serving sizes